 General

-During the year, all four licence areas continued to retain their certification to ISO14001 - Environmental Management Systems.
+During the year, all four of our licenced areas continued to retain their certification to ISO14001:2004 - Environmental Management Systems.
 Two six monthly surveillance audits were undertaken in the 12 month period and no major non-conformances were raised.